 “I’m not sure,” Mark replied.

 “It must be a lady who is familiar with our environment here,” Steve answered.
 “She did not spend more than thirty minutes in here.
-It means she know them box where it was kept and knew her way there.”
+It means she knew the box where it was kept and knew her way there.”

 “Remember we found a tracker attached to the items,” Agent Mark put in.
 “That could be all she needed to locate the place easily, it could have been an outsider.”